Mihajlo-Jankovic/Online-marketplace-scraper/README.md

 ***About:***

-This is an online marketplace scraper, made to scrap the Serbian site "Kupujem-Prodajem", but with small modifications, it can be adapted to any online marketplace website such as: Amazon, eBay, AliExpress, etc. It is written in the Python programming language.
+This is an online marketplace scraper written in the Python programming language and made to scrap the Serbian website "Kupujem-Prodajem", but with small modifications, it can be adapted to any online marketplace website such as: Amazon, eBay, AliExpress, etc.

 ***How to run:***